sl5net/SL5-aura-service/doc_sources/FAQ(English).md

 #### **Part 1: General Questions**

-**Q: What is SL5 Dictation?**
+**Q: What is SL5 Auro?**
-A: SL5 Dictation is a system-wide, offline speech-to-text program.
+A: SL5 Auro is a system-wide, offline speech-to-text program.
 It allows you to dictate text into any application on your computer (e.g., your email client, a word processor, a code editor) without needing an internet connection.

 **Q: What does "offline" mean and why is it important?**
 A: "Offline" means all voice processing happens directly on your computer.
 Your voice data is **never** sent to a cloud server (like Google, Amazon, or OpenAI).
 This provides maximum privacy and security, making it ideal for confidential information (e.g., for lawyers, doctors, journalists) and fully compliant with data protection regulations like GDPR.